SolitudeSF/colorcol/README.md

 Now you can use `colorcol-enable` to activate the plugin and `colorcol-refresh`/`colorcol-refresh-on-save`/`colorcol-refresh-continuous` to recolor buffer manually/on save/as you type.

+You can change color display mode with `colorcol-mode background/foreground/append/flag`.

 ## Recommended setup
 ```
 evaluate-commands %sh{ colorcol }